 4. Filament Type

-The type of filament used in 3D printing can influence power consumption.
-Different filament materials have varying melting temperatures, and printing with materials that require higher temperatures may result in increased power usage.
+The type of filament used in 3D printing might affect power usage.
+Different filament materials have varied melting temperatures, thus printing with materials that demand higher temperatures may result in greater power consumption.

 5. Printer Efficiency